C0D3D3V/bbb-dl/README.md

   --add-webcam, -aw     add the webcam video as an overlay to the final video --add-annotations, -aa
-                        add the annotations of the professor to the final video --add-cursor, -ac     add the cursor of the professor to the final video --keep-tmp-files, -kt
+                        add the annotations of the professor to the final video --keep-tmp-files, -kt
                         keep the temporary files after finish --verbose, -v         print more verbose debug informations